 - Discretionary: $340 (entertainment, new clothes, personal and household hygiene, extra savings, etc.)

 Looking to stretch that $25 an hour wage as far as you can so you can live well and bump up your savings rate?
 It’s totally possible if you’re determined enough!
-Check out these 72 tips to save money.
+Check out these money saving challenges to get the ball rolling.

 If you can only strip your budget down so far and you can’t find a job paying more than $25 an hour, consider supplementing your work with side gigs on nights or weekends.
-This can be as simple as doing surveys on Swagbucks while you watch TV, or walking dogs through Rover on Saturday mornings, or even starting your own business.
+This can be as simple as doing surveys on Swagbucks while you watch TV, or walking dogs over the weekend mornings, or even starting your own business.
 Check out 114 side hustle ideas here!